blblblblblblblblbl/Kotlin-labs/README.md

-# Kotlin Skillbox labs
+# Kotlin labs

-I got free courses by government program from Skillbox in september of 2022.
+I got free courses.
 Projects from coursers was on gitlab, then were moved to this repo.